octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 </NotificationBar>

 # Raffle smart contract
 In this chapter, a simple [raffle](https://en.wikipedia.org/wiki/Raffle) example is considered.
 A raffle is a gambling game, where players buy tickets.
 The winning ticket is then drawn.
-In our case, a raffle will be development in a smart contract with those rules:
+In our case, a raffle will be developed in a smart contract with those rules:
 - An address (called the administrator) wants to organize a raffle, whose reward is a tz amount.
 - The administrator pays the reward to the winner with its own funds.
 - Anyone can participate in the raffle, with the same participation fee for everyone.
 However, each address can participate only once.